-In accordance with the City adopted Citizen Participation Plan, a public notice was published in the San Bernardino Sun in English and in Spanish on August 31, 2021 notifying the public of the availability of the Consolidated Annual Performance and Evaluation Report for a 15-day public review and comment period.
+In accordance with the City adopted Citizen Participation Plan, a public notice was published in the San Bernardino Sun, Press Enterprise, and El Chicano in English and in Spanish on August 24, 2023, notifying the public of the availability of the Consolidated Annual Performance and Evaluation Report for a 15-day public review and comment period.
 A copy of the public notices is included in Appendix A. The draft CAPER is made available on the City website and posted publicly.

-A public hearing was conducted remotely before the City Council on Tuesday, September 14, 2021 to solicit comments from residents and interested parties.
-A summary of any written or oral comments received during the public hearing is included in Appendix B.
+A public hearing before the City Council was held on Tuesday, September 12, 2023, to solicit comments from residents and interested parties.
+No written or oral comments were received.